-Using a third-party alternative to Apple’s iTunes platform could give you the freedom you’ve been looking for!
+Using third-party iTunes alternatives could give you the freedom you’ve been looking for!

 It’s always good to have a change from an official platform and try something different, and many people appreciate the freedom that a third-party alternative to iTunes will give.
 There are plenty of people who are not aware of just how many options are available for managing and playing media.
 Others may be interested in something more intuitive and reliable, or additional aspects such as the ability to sync with Android devices, or for iOS device management without Apple’s iOS bloatware.

-If you’re ready for a change but don’t know where to begin looking for an iTunes alternative, any of the apps below for Windows, Mac, Linux and more could be the choice you’ve been waiting for.
+If you’re ready for a change but don’t know where to begin looking for an iTunes alternative, any of the itunes alternative below for Windows, Mac, Linux, and more could be the choice you’ve been waiting for.
 They are all free apps to download and free to use with plenty to take advantage of.
-However, please note that some are free for a trial period only or offer additional features for payment.
-Get ready to check out the best free alternatives to iTunes for iPhone/iPad users.
+However, please note that some alternatives to iTunes for iPhone/iPad are free for a trial period only or offer additional features for payment.

 If you want something a little more lightweight for playing music, Ecoute could be the tool you’re looking for as an iTunes substitute.
 It has some neat features such as instant indexing of music, a widget, cover art display, and Growl alerts so you can see what’s playing, and the expandable interface is rather different too.

 Your iTunes library can be detected automatically and imported upon installation, and users have the option to connect the tool with Last.fm, Facebook, or Twitter accounts.
 Ecoute also has an iPhone version of the music player app for $0.99.

 WALTR 2 is a relatively new app and its an amazing substitute for the iTunes that works on both Windows and Mac.
 Imagine having an Airdrop like media manager for your iPhone that enables you to instantly transfer files to the target device without a data cable by using only WiFI connection.